ncatlab/nlab-content/pages/6/6/4/1/1466/content.md

 * If $x \approx_U y$ for every entourage $U$, then $x = y$.

 If the symmetry axiom (2) is dropped, then the result is a __quasiuniform space__.
-Quasiuniform spaces are related to quasi(pseudo)metrics in the same way as uniform spaces are related to (psuedo)metrics.
+Quasiuniform spaces are related to quasi(pseudo)metrics in the same way as uniform spaces are related to (pseudo)metrics.
 Perhaps surprisingly, *every* topological space is quasiuniformisable.

 A __gauge space__ consists of a set $X$ and a collection $\mathcal{D}$ of pseudometrics on $X$; one usually requires $\mathcal{D}$ to be a [[filter]].
 A gauge space defines a uniform space by taking one entourage for each pseudometric in $\mathcal{D}$ and each positive number $\epsilon$, and every uniform space arises in this way.
 However, gauge spaces form a category with a stricter notion of morphism, in which the categories $Met$ (of [[metric space]]s and short maps) and $Unif$ (of uniform spaces and uniformly continuous maps) are both [[full subcategory|full subcategories]].
 A __quasigauge space__ consists of a set and a collection of quasipseudometrics; every quasiuniform space arises from a quasigauge space.